dialog-semiconductor/BLE_SDK6_examples/DA14531_Timer1_SW_Example/Readme.md

 3. When the SW starts running the device will wake up in order to advertise and when the rising or the falling events occur.
 When a rising or a falling event occurs the pulse_measure_sm() function will execute in order to read the timer captured values.
 As soon as the state of the pin returns to its idle state the device will report via UART the amount of time the pin was out of idle state in microseconds.

-    ***Usefull Note***:
+    ***Useful Note***:

     The demo is using the SW2 button for toggling the line high or low, due to the bouncing of the switch miscounts may occur, especially if the system clock is used as a clock source for timer1.
-In cases where bouncing is expected a more sofisticated scheme should be applied based on the bouncing profile of the signal.
+In cases where bouncing is expected a more sophisticated scheme should be applied based on the bouncing profile of the signal.

     ![hw_setup](assets/SW2_button.PNG)